franklinselva/protobuf_upf/README.md

  license that can be found in the LICENSE file.
 -->

+> **NOTE: This repo will not be used for development anymore and any more information or progress can be tracked in this [PR]**(https://github.com/plaans/aries/pull/29)

 # PROTOBUF - UPF

 This is a temporary repository for working with UPF serialization.